-4.3 Future work
+C. Future work

-The analytical models here naturally have limitations which might be usefully addressed in future studies as discussed above, the simple geometry, constant $\tilde{\mu}$, singular plasma current, and lack of any other passive conductors or control coils may all be cited as shortcomings, and one might add to this list the enforced updown symmetry, or the choice of a linearised perturbation.
-Perhaps one of the most important inaccuracies is the choice of a toroidally continuous wall, since tritium breeding is likely to be done in modules with ferritic structural elements which do not necessary link all the way around the torus.
-The induced currents in threedimensional passive conductors [29, 28] are very different to those in toroidally continuous ones, but one might expect the destabilising quasi-steady ferromagnetic force to be broadly unchanged for discrete versus continuous components.
-The question remains open, but ref [15] discusses the effects of tiling ferromagnetic material and ref [30] proposes a route towards the numerical modelling of 3D ferromagnetic structures.
+The analytical models here naturally have limitations, which might be usefully addressed in future studies-as discussed above, the simplified wall geometries, constant (independent of R) $\tilde{\mu}$ , single wire representation of the plasma current, and lack of any other passive conductors or control coils may all be cited as shortcomings, and one might add to this list the inflexibility due to enforced up-down symmetry or lack of non-linear evolution as studied in Ref.
+12. Perhaps one of the most important inaccuracies is the choice of a toroidally continuous wall since tritium breeding is likely to be done in modules with ferritic structural elements that do not necessary link all the way around the torus.
+The induced currents in three-dimensional passive conductors are very different to those in toroidally continuous ones, but one might expect the destabilizing quasi-steady ferromagnetic force to be broadly unchanged for discrete vs continuous components.
+The question remains open, but Ref.
+16 discusses the effects of tiling ferromagnetic material and Ref.
+32 proposes a route toward the numerical modeling of 3D ferromagnetic structures.